 Pepi I was the third king of the 6th Dynasty.

 He also had a daughter by Ankhnesmerire I called Neith, who would later marry her half brother Pepi II.
 It appears that Pepi II was born either just before or soon after Pepi I's death.
 Pepi I may have had a number of other wives, including a Nebuunet (Nebwenet) and Inenek-Inti, who's small pyramids are near his at South Saqqara.
 An inscription has also been found documenting another queen, perhaps from Upper Egypt, named Nedjeftet.
 Other family members, though we are not so sure of their relationships, probably included a woman named Meretites, and another woman named Ankhesenpepi (or Ankhnesmerire) III.
-In June 2000 Dr. Zahi Hawass announced the discovery of another pyramid that has been discovered by the French team near Pepi I's that appears to be that of Ankhnesmerire II, though in this report she is referred to as Ankhes-en Pepi.

 The reign of Pepi saw the rising influence and wealth of nobles outside the royal court, a condition that perhaps had much to do with a decline into the First Intermediate Period.
 These nobles built fine tombs for themselves and often boasted of privileges resulting from friendship with Pepi I.